Probabilistic model predictive safety certification for learning-based control: Data based design

-Lemma \ref{lem:split_PRS_sets} allows for computing the PRS $\mTube_s$, that accounts for the stochastic disturbances \eqref{eq:stochastic_error_dynamics} independently of the RIS $\mathcal E$, dealing with the model uncertainty $\tilde \mAddDisturbance$.
+due to independence, which proves the result. \end{proof} Lemma \ref{lem:split_PRS_sets} allows computation of the PRS $\mTube_s$ that accounts for the stochastic disturbances \eqref{eq:stochastic_error_dynamics} independently of the RIS $\mathcal E$, dealing with the model uncertainty $\tilde \mAddDisturbance$.
 In the following we present one option for determining $\mTube_s$ and refer to \cite{hewing2018stochastic} for further computation methods.
-Then, based on the model obtained from Section \ref{subsec:model_design}, an optimization problem for the synthesis of $\mathcal E$ is given.
+Then an optimization problem for the synthesis of $\mathcal E$ is given based on the model obtained from Section \ref{subsec:model_design}. \paragraph{PRS $\mTube_s$ for stochastic errors} Using the variance $\mVariance{\mDistribution{w_s}}$ and the Chebyshev bound, a popular way to compute $\mTube_s$ is given by solving the Lyapunov equation $A_{cl}^\top \Sigma_\infty A_{cl} - \Sigma_\infty = - \mVariance{\mDistribution{w_s}}$ for $\Sigma_\infty$, which yields the PRS